lkodinsson/MARS/Fantasy/ItemCrafting.md

 >
 > **Difficulty:** 7

 Spellstones can also be socketed into another item (such as a ring), allowing that item to cast spells from the spellstone.
-No crafting check is necessary to socket spellstones into other items, however, they will be unusable if the item is already magical or has other spellstones socketed.
+No crafting check is necessary to socket spellstones into other items, but they will be unusable if the item is already magical or has other spellstones socketed.
 This restriction can be circumvented with the bonus magic effect of [magic stabilization](#magic-stabilization), or by crafting multiple effects onto one spellstone (avoiding the problem entirely).

 ### Multiple Use Items